The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 Conversely, suppose the fibration extension property holds and consider a lifting problem into the base of one of the universal fibrations:

-Define a fibration $q \colon D \fto A$ by pulling back $\pi$ along $h$.
-Then use the fibration extension property to extend this to a fibration $p \colon E \fto B$ that pulls back along $j$ to $q$.
+Define a fibration $p \colon X \fto A$ by pulling back $\pi$ along $\overline{p}$.
+Then use the fibration extension property to extend this to a fibration $q \colon Y \fto B$ that pulls back along $j$ to $p$.
 As required by Definition \ref{defn:FEP}, this extended fibration is classified by the same universe.
-By realignment, it follows that the classifying map $h$ extends along $j$ to a classifying map $k$ for $p$ so that $k \cdot j = h$, solving the lifting problem.
+Using the given universe and relative acyclicity of its associated notion of fibred structure, the classifying map $\overline{p}$ extends along $j$ to a classifying map $\overline{q}$ for $q$ so that $\overline{q} \cdot j = \overline{p}$, solving the lifting problem.
 This proves that the fibration extension property implies fibrancy of the universe. \end{proof}

 We can now make use of the following result from \cite{CavalloSattler:2022re}, the proof of which is entirely axiomatic. \begin{prop}[{\cite[3.31]{CavalloSattler:2022re}}] Let $\cE$ be a cylindrical premodel category in which all objects are cofibrant.
 If the fibration extension property holds, then the weak equivalences satisfy the 2-of-3 condition. \end{prop}